Chart Color Schemes

 Creswick features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 63.4% of all households, including 22.1% couples with children, 30.5% couples without children, and 10.3% single parent families.
-Non-family households make up the remaining 36.6%, with lone person households at 34.3% and group households comprising 2.3%.
+Family households account for 63.4% of all households, consisting of 22.1% couples with children, 30.5% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 36.6%, with lone person households at 34.3% and group households comprising 2.3% of the total.
 The median household size is 2.2 people, smaller than the Regional Vic average of 2.4.

 Frequently Asked Questions - Households